kewisch/web-extensions/charter.md

 ### Test Suites and Other Software

-{TBD: If there are no plans to create a test suite or other software, please state that and remove the following paragraph.
-If Github is not being used, then indicate where the license information is.
-If GitHub is being used link to your LICENSE.md file in the next paragraph.}

 The group MAY produce test suites to support the Specifications.
 Please see the GitHub LICENSE file for test suite contribution licensing information.

 ## Dependencies or Liaisons

-{TBD: List any significant dependencies on other groups (inside or outside W3C) or materials. }

 ## Community and Business Group Process